-While some people find thunder soothing and relaxing, like the sound of rainfall, others find it frightening.
-That’s because sleeping during thunder and lightning can be dangerous.
+While some people find thunder soothing and relaxing, like the sound of rainfall, others find the experience frightening.
+That’s because sleeping during thunder and lightning carries risk.

-If you know a thunderstorm is coming, use a natural sleep aid like chamomile tea.
-Consider using earplugs and an eye mask so the sound and light don’t keep you awake, and do whatever it takes to calm your anxiety before bed.
+If you know a thunderstorm is coming, consider using earplugs and an eye mask so the sound and light don’t keep you awake.
+Also, do whatever you can to calm anxiety before bed.

 Should I be Scared of Thunder and Lightning?

 The fear of thunder and lightning is known as astraphobia.

 The Journal of Pharmaceutical Sciences and Research explains how this is most common in children.
 However, it can carry over to adulthood, especially among those who’ve experienced past trauma.

 It’s easy to say that nobody should fear thunder and lightning when safely inside, but it’s not that simple, as many people remain afraid of the bright, sudden lights and noises associated with storms.

 As per Harvard Health, there are valid concerns surrounding thunder and lightning while we sleep.

 Changes to the atmosphere during a storm can cause breathing difficulty in asthmatics, while people with sleep apnea are also at risk of adverse reactions.

 If you’re afraid of thunder and lightning, take steps to protect yourself until the storm passes.